Vinelab/NeoEloquent/README.md

 - **Easy onboarding** (Only learn Cypher, the graph database query language when you hit the limits of the query builder)
 - **Worry free** configuration
 - **Optional migrations**.
 Migrations are only needed for indexes, constraints and moving data around.
 Neo4J itself is schemaless.
-- **Support for complex deployment** If you are using Neo4J aura, a cluster or a single instance, the driver will automatically connect to it.
+- **Support for complex deployments** If you are using Neo4J aura, a cluster or a single instance, the driver will automatically connect to it.

 Please refer to the [roadmap](#roadmap) for a list of available features and to the [usage](#usage) section for a list of out-of-the-box features that are available from Laravel.